Eraserhead: Box office

-Eraserhead premiered at the Filmex film festival in Los Angeles, on March 19, 1977.
-On its opening night, the film was attended by twenty-five people; twenty-four viewed it the following evening.
-However, Ben Barenholtz, head of distributor Libra Films, persuaded local theater Cinema Village to run the film as a midnight feature, where it continued for a year.
-After this, it ran for ninety-nine weeks at New York's Waverly Cinema, had a year-long midnight run at San Francisco's Roxie Theater from 1978 to 1979, and achieved a three-year tenure at Los Angeles' Nuart Theatre between 1978 and 1981.
+Eraserhead premiered at the Filmex film festival in Los Angeles at a midnight screening on March 19, 1977.
+The original screening was preceded by the 1971 Belgian short film Scarabus by Gérald Frydman.
+On its opening night, 25 people attended; 24 viewed it the next evening.
+But Ben Barenholtz, head of distributor Libra Films, persuaded local theater Cinema Village to run the film as a midnight feature, where it continued for a year.
+After that, it ran for 99 weeks at New York's Waverly Cinema and had a year-long midnight run at San Francisco's Roxie Theater from 1978 to 1979 and a three-year tenure at Los Angeles's Nuart Theatre from 1978 to 1981.
 During a run of screenings in New York and Los Angeles, Eraserhead was paired with the 1979 animated short film Asparagus, created by Suzan Pitt, for nearly two years.

 Eraserhead was a commercial success, grossing $7 million in the United States and $14,590 in other territories.
-Eraserhead was also screened as part of the 1978 BFI London Film Festival, and the 1986 Telluride Film Festival.
+'It also screened as part of the 1978 BFI London Film Festival and the 1986 Telluride Film Festival.